office of residential life

 - All offers and negotiations are concluded through the Human Resources office.

 If You Are Attending The Placement Exchange (TPE):

-- A delegation from our office will be attending TPE this year in San Antonio from March 8-12th.
-If you are planning to attend the conference please submit your application no later than Friday, February 24th.
+- A delegation from our office will be attending TPE this year in Philadelphia from February 27th - March 2nd.
+If you are planning to attend the conference please submit your application no later than Friday, February 16th.

 If You Are Not Attending The Placement Exchange (TPE):

 - If you are unable to attend TPE, we will give priority to those who submit their applications prior to Friday, February 16, 2018.

 The Resident Director (RD) position is a highly valued and well-respected position within the Boston College community.
 Our staff have the opportunity to work closely with multiple departments, university faculty/staff, and touch on a wide range of experiences within the field of Higher Education.
 It is an ideal place to begin your career because you get so much exposure to people and opportunities.